MatAtBread/nodent/README.md

 Missing await, async function references & Promises
 ---------------------------------------------------
-Forgetting to put 'await' in front of an async call is easy.
+Forgetting to put `await` in front of an async call is easy.
 And usually not what you want - you'll get a reference to the inner 'function($return,$error)'.
 However, this can be useful to help out with the above conditional/return problem, or anywhere else you need a reference to an async function.